circleguard/circleguard/README.md

 * Frametime analysis, for timewarp cheats
 * viewing the raw replay data (time, position, and keys pressed for each frame) in a formatted table, for very fine-grained analysis

-Our replay viewer supports seeking to any timestamp in the replay, slowing down or speeding up time, frame-by-frame movement, and more.
+The replay viewer supports seeking to any timestamp in the replay, slowing down or speeding up time, frame-by-frame movement, and more.

 <img src="readme_resources/demo.gif" alt="Gif Demo" width="728" height="538"/>